-Applying for Walmart jobs is simple if you know the steps.
-Understanding the process is key to success.
+Applying for Walmart jobs is simple once you understand the process and key steps.

-This article provides a clear, step-by-step guide to help you apply.
-You'll gain the knowledge needed to use it confidently.
+This article provides a clear, step-by-step guide to help you apply with ease.

 Walmart as an Employer